-The San Jose to Central Valley Wye Project Extent (project extent or project) of the San Jose to Merced Project Section (Project Section) would be a critical link in the HSR system connecting San Francisco and the San Francisco Bay Area to Los Angeles and Anaheim.
+The San Jose to Central Valley Wye Project Extent (project extent or project) of the San Jose to Merced Project Section (Project Section) would be a critical link in the high-speed rail (HSR) system connecting San Francisco and the San Francisco Bay Area to Los Angeles and Anaheim.
 The Project Section would provide HSR service between the downtown San Jose Diridon Station and a station in downtown Merced, with a Gilroy station in either downtown Gilroy or east of Gilroy.
 The project extent would connect San Jose to the Central Valley portion of the HSR system-the portion of the system running north to Merced and south to Fresno and Southern California-at the Central Valley Wye in Merced County.

 The project extent is an approximately 90-mile portion of the 145-mile-long Project Section, which includes dedicated HSR track and systems, and station locations at Diridon, Gilroy, and Merced; a maintenance of way (MOWF) facility in the Gilroy area; and an additional maintenance of way siding (MOWS) west of Turner Springs Road in the Central Valley.
 The project begins as a blended system north of the San Jose Diridon Station, transitioning to a fully dedicated system from approximately Interstate (I-) 880 south to Gilroy, then east through the Pacheco Pass to Carlucci Road, the western boundary of the Central Valley Wye.
-For a more detailed description of the project, the five subsections in the project section, and the three end-to-end alternatives, please refer to Chapter 2, Alternatives, of this Final environmental impact report (EIR)/environmental impact statement (EIS).
+For a more detailed description of the project, the five subsections in the project section, and the three end-to-end alternatives, please refer to Chapter 2, Alternatives, of this Draft environmental impact report (EIR)/environmental impact statement (EIS).
 The design options associated with each alternative are shown in Table 1-1.

 Subsection/Design Options Alternative 1 Alternative 2 Alternative 3 Alternative 4

 San Jose Diridon Station Approach

 Viaduct to Scott Boulevard Х Х

 Viaduct to I-880 Х

 Blended, at-grade Х

-Monterey Corridor •
+Monterey Corridor

 Viaduct Х Х

 At grade Х

 Blended, at-grade Х

+Morgan Hill and Gilroy

+Embankment to downtown Gilroy Х

+Viaduct to downtown Gilroy Х

+Viaduct to east Gilroy Х

+Blended, at-grade to downtown Gilroy Х

+Pacheco Pass

+Tunnel Х Х Х Х

+San Joaquin Valley ·

+Henry Miller Road Х Х Х Х

+Source: Authority 2018 ·